AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

-# unPhoneStudent Union Lighting Controller
+# unPhone Student Union Lighting Controller

 [The Internet of Things](https://iot.unphone.net/) at [The University of Sheffield](https://www.sheffield.ac.uk/) (2024)